TaokiDev/C-/README.md

 - linked-lists -> Explain what linked list are and contains functions to manipulate on them.

-- dynamic-arrays -> In C++ we work on vectors in dynamics array for safety interaction with arrays, this file contains CRUD functions and other complementary features to work on vectors(dynamic arrays).
+- dynamic-arrays -> In C++ we work on vectors in dynamics arrays for their safety interaction, this file contains CRUD functions and other complementary features to work on vectors(dynamic arrays).

+- stack-queues -> Explains how stacks and queues works for managing tasks.